In 1 year we have supported more than 950 people with more than 180,000 Euro in total.

 An art laboratory

 Since the first days of Russia’s full-scale war against Ukraine, the Kyiv Biennial has launched the Emergency Support Initiative for the members of the artistic and cultural community in Ukraine finding themselves in need.
-Its main goal is to support people remaining in the country and to provide them with immediate financial relief under the conditions of occupation and/or relocation.
+In 2022, our main goal was to support people remaining in the country and to provide them with immediate financial relief under the conditions of occupation and/or relocation.

-In cooperation with the Museum Crisis Center, ESI covers urgent needs and supports museum workers on the frontline and in occupied territories in the Donetsk, Zaporizhzhia, Luhansk, Chernihiv and Kherson regions where people were left without any governmental support.
+In cooperation with the Museum Crisis Center, ESI covered urgent needs and supported museum workers on the frontline and in occupied territories in the Donetsk, Zaporizhzhia, Luhansk, Chernihiv and Kherson regions where people were left without any governmental support.

 To continue our work, we rely on the contributions from private donors as well as from partner institutions.
 We match your donation with requests from the community which we process on the first come, first served basis.
 By donating, you will contribute towards covering the basic needs of the Ukrainian artists and cultural workers and the costs associated with continuation of artistic practice.

 By continuing ESI, we believe to preserve the space for cultural work and creative practices in Ukraine despite the brutal invasion and growing economic crisis, answering these threats with enthusiasm and creativity, spreading the voice of solidarity and nurturing love towards art and culture.